bitprj/devrel/IMC_DataScience/IMC_OOPTutorial/blog.md

-### Part 4: The End of the Beginning
+## Part 4: The End of the Beginning

 This is not all there is to Object Oriented Programming.
 It’s not even all there is to Objects.
 It is, however, a good introduction to the topic.
 With any luck, this guide gave you an understanding of objects.
 However, it’s not possible to cover everything, so eventually you’ll have to venture into the world of advanced computer science.
 Don't worry, it's not as threatening as it sounds.

-The 4 stages of competence are something of a simplification, in my opinion.
+The four stages of competence are something of a simplification, in my opinion.
 It’s not easy to draw a line defining where “conscious competence” stops and “unconscious competence” starts.
 However, the model does do an important thing of drawing a distinction between not knowing something, and not knowing but wanting to learn.
 Once you’ve reached that threshold, you’ve already taken the biggest step.
 The only thing to do from there is to not get dissuaded, and stick the landing as you continue your education.
 Once you’ve gotten to the point where nothing can dissuade you, then I think you can say you’ve finally reached that next stage.